devshieldhq/Ballast/README.md

 ## Known limitations

 - Addresses were checked against official sources when this was written — Uniswap docs, Circle, Aave's address-book package.
 Re-check if it's been a while.
-- ETH/USDC swap uses the 0.05% fee tier. cbETH/wstETH/cbBTC try a few common tiers and use whatever actually quotes — their liquidity hasn't been checked as carefully.
+- ETH/USDC swap uses the 0.05% fee tier. cbETH/wstETH/cbBTC/USDT try a few common tiers and use whatever actually quotes — their liquidity hasn't been checked as carefully.
 - Single-hop only.
 No pool against USDC at a common fee tier means the swap just fails, it doesn't try to route around it.
 - Only ETH and USDC-direct have been tested with real money.
-The other three assets haven't — start small.
+The other four assets haven't — start small.
+- USDT support exists to satisfy the competition's asset requirement (Mini Apps must support USDT or NIM) — Aave's Base market doesn't actually list USDT as a reserve, so it swaps to USDC first like everything else here.
+NIM itself isn't supported; that would mean a second, separate integration on Nimiq's own chain, not attempted here.
 - The counter can't be spoofed with a fake number (it reads the chain, not the client), but nothing stops someone from running a bunch of tiny real transactions to pad it.
 Still real volume, just maybe not diverse users.
 - Uses Base's public RPC in `api/track.js`, which Base's own docs call "not for production."
 Fine at this scale — swap in a real provider if traffic ever grows.
 - Activity history lives in the browser it was created in.
 Doesn't sync anywhere.
 The Basescan link on your position is the real record either way.